-If you've got a small camera and a single lens a bag may not seem essential, but it's a good way to protect them in transport and it keeps rain and dust at bay.
+If you've got a small camera body and a single lens like an entry-level DSLR or mirrorless camera, a bag may not seem essential, but it's a good way to protect them in transport and it keeps rain and dust at bay.
 And as you build up a collection of lenses and accessories you'll find that you need something to keep it all together and make it easier to carry.

 Photo backpacks are a great way to carry heavy kit over long distances or uneven terrain, but because you usually have to take them off your back to access your gear, they can slow you down a bit.

 Shoulder camera bags give speedy access, but as the weight is carried on one shoulder it can be uncomfortable with heavy loads over long distances.